numpy/numpy/doc/source/user/basics.io.genfromtxt.rst

 the data.
 It can be a string, a list of strings, a generator or an open file-like object with a :meth:`read` method, for example, a file or :class:`io.StringIO` object.
-If a single string is provided, it is assumed to be the name of a local or remote file, If a list of strings or a generator returning strings is provided, each string is treated as one line in a file.
+If a single string is provided, it is assumed to be the name of a local or remote file.
+If a list of strings or a generator returning strings is provided, each string is treated as one line in a file.
 When the URL of a remote file is passed, the file is automatically downloaded to the current directory and opened.